d12frosted/elpa-mirror/melpa/dired-subtree-readme.txt

 Here's a list of available interactive functions.
-You can read more about each one by using the built-in documentation facilities of emacs.
+You can read more about each one by using the built-in documentation facilities of Emacs.
 It is adviced to place bindings for these into a convenient prefix key map, for example C-,

 * `dired-subtree-insert'